jlfaucher/executor5/trunk/samples/windows/oodialog/examples/readme.txt

     This example program demonstrates some of the new features introduced in ooRexx 4.0.0, including the .Image, .Imagelist classes, and the setImageList() method of the button class.

+    - columnClickListView.rex

+    An example program that shows how to determine which row and which column in a list view control the user has clicked on.